-Instead of finding a new, more affordable home, a reverse mortgage allows you to age in place (and stay near friends and family, if applicable).
+Instead of finding a new, more affordable home, a reverse mortgage allows you to age in place (and potentially stay near friends and family).
 Additionally, while there’s a cost to a reverse mortgage, it might be cheaper to get a reverse mortgage than to move and either buy another home or rent in a new location.

 You don’t have to pay taxes on the income

 You’re protected if the balance exceeds your home’s value

 Because a reverse mortgage balance grows over time (if you make no repayments), it’s possible that it can exceed the fair market value eventually.
 However, the amount of debt that must be repaid can never exceed the property’s value, because a reverse mortgage is an example of “non-recourse” financing.
 The result is that a mortgage lender can have no claims against your other assets, or heirs, in this scenario.

 Your heirs have options

-Reverse mortgages can be paid off by borrowers sooner, but typically end when the borrower moves, sell the home or passes away.
+Reverse mortgages can be paid off by borrowers sooner, but typically end when the borrower moves, sells the home or passes away.
 In an estate situation, heirs have several choices: They can sell the property to repay the debt and keep any equity above the loan balance; they can repay the debt out of pocket; they can keep the home and refinance the reverse mortgage balance if the property’s value is sufficient; or, if the debt exceeds the value of the property, heirs can settle the loan by giving the title back to the lender.
 The lender can then file a claim for any unpaid balance with the insurer (almost always the FHA).

 You have to pay a lot

 One of the problems of reverse mortgages are the costs associated with them.
 Reverse mortgages come with lender fees (though origination fees are capped at $6,000 and depend on the amount of your loan), mortgage insurance premiums (similar to the MIP on FHA loans) and closing costs.
 These costs can be added to the loan balance; however, that means the borrower would have more debt and less equity.
 You’ll also be paying pesky servicing fees each month that can be as high as $35 if your interest rate adjusts on a monthly basis.